EugeneEl/TestProject/README.md

 I don't like RxSwift/ReactiveCocoa because these libs are architectural dependencies.
 They cannot be isolated via some interface and replaced in the project later (without pain).
 <i>didSet</i> is enough for me to achieve bindings.
 Also if I want to achieve smth like ordered 'signals' I can simply use async <i>Operation</i>.
 - CoreData models are covered by "plain objects".
-It helps to isolate higher level code from the data layer implementation;
+It helps to isolate higher level code from the data layer implementation details;
 - CocoaPods as a dependency manager.

 Features: